From Shadows of His Soul,

 Illumination conquering darkness continues as a motif in “It’s Always Been You,” a poetic incantation over waves of melodic guitar lines: “Since the first star split the black, split the silence in two … It’s always been you.”

-The final track, “Goodbye Blue Sky,” has the same name as a song from Pink Floyd’s album The Wall, but it sounds more like something from Floyd’s early album Meddle.
-The tune shimmers through darkness and light, providing a coda to the record’s recurring theme and the longing expressed in “Let’s Make It Last,” this time with the line “Let me stay always beside you.”
+The final track, “Goodbye Blue Sky,” has the same name as a song from Pink Floyd’s album The Wall, but sounds more like something from the band’s early record Meddle.
+The tune shimmers through darkness and light, providing a coda to the album’s recurring theme and the longing expressed in “Let’s Make It Last,” this time with the line: “Let me stay always beside you.”
 The song fades with electric guitar pealing into distances of space and time.

 Part of the Light is LaMontagne’s seventh album, but the singer/songwriter, producer and multi-instrumentalist retains an aura of mystery about himself.
 He rarely grants interviews, and no photo of him appears on the record’s artwork.